OxxoCodes/Kano/README.md

 # USAGE
 Run Kano.exe and enter the name of the program you would like to run.
+All CHIP-8 programs must be located in the same direcctory as the main executable.

 # BUILD
 Visual Studio 2017 Community:    https://www.visualstudio.com/products/visual-studio-community-vs

 CMake:    http://www.cmake.org/cmake/resources/software.html